ALRW/dayAsADev/precourse.md

 ![github ssh](./images/githubSSH.png)

-Congratulations yo now have everything need to complete the course!
+Congratulations you now have everything need to complete the course!

 [Go to course navigation](./navigation.md)